AllianceAuth-Apps/aa-structures/README.md

 - Tax rates and access settings of Customs Offices
 - Permissions define which structures are visible to a user based on organization membership
 - Self-defined tags help to better organize structures
-- Ability to increase notification response time and sync resilence with multiple sync characters per structure owner
+- Ability to increase notification response time and sync resilience with multiple sync characters per structure owner
 - Automatically sends alerts to users and admin when token become invalid or sync from ESI fails
 - Interface for 3rd party monitoring of the services status
 - Chinese :cn:, English :us:, German :de: and Russian :ru: localization